DEAN-ngo/elimupi/README.md

-## ElimuPi Connect
+## ElimuPi

-The purpose of this project is to provide a DEAN communication environment for educational project in Tanzania and Kenya.
-This includes providing internet connectivity and software defined networks.
+The purpose of this project is to provide a DEAN digital classroom environment for educational project in Tanzania and Kenya.
+This includes providing full Android tablet support without any direct internet connectivity.

 Please visit https://www.dean.ngo/solutions/elimupi/ for more information.

 ## Introduction

-This version of the ElimuPi-Connect build supports:
+This version of the ElimuPi build supports:

+-  F-Droid an Android application store.
 -  Web pages for management of the system and content management (WordPress).
+-  WiKiPedia alike functions based on Kiwix.
+-  Kolibri learning system.
+-  Dynamic content addition through USB storage.
 -  Secured WiFi Access Point.
 -  Local DHCP, DNS.

 #  Installation